JasmineRimani/HIST-from-SysML-to-HDDL/SysML-HDDL translation/Readme.md

 ## HIST (HDDL fIles SysML Translation): A SysML to HDDL automated translation (Still in Development)

 # Motivation
-The need to exctract useful information from SysML/MBSE models and convert them in usable entities for other disciplines is raising.
-This code extracts a Papyrus model of "Functional Analysis" to automatically generate the HDDL domain file.
-The code can generate a HDDL problem file as well as a feedback file with the differences between the Papyrus model and the HDDL domain file.
+The need to extract useful information from SysML/MBSE models and convert them into usable entities for other disciplines is rising.
+This code extracts from a Papyrus model the information to automatically generate the HDDL domain file.
+In addition, the code can generate an HDDL problem file and a feedback file with the differences between the Papyrus model and the HDDL domain file.

-**Folder and their Languages**
+**Files and Folder and their Languages**
+- Igluna_Benchmark: Papyrus model created for the planner of the CoRoDro mission.
+- SysML-HDDL Translation Satellite: Papyrus model used for the validation of HIST in respect to the official HDDL benchmarks.
-- SysML-HDDL Traslation Template: Papyrus model that will be used to try the official benchmark of HDDL and to create the step by step tutorial
+- SysML-HDDL Translation Transport: Papyrus model used for the validation of HIST in respect to the official HDDL benchmarks.
+- Template: Papyrus model template to use HIST at its potential
-- Code: Folder with all the code developed up until now for the SysML-HDDL trasnlation
+- Code: Folder with all the code developed up until now for the SysML-HDDL translation
      - inputs: Folder that groups all inputs needed for the translation --> uml model + "map of the environment" + "possible domain feedback file that we want to check"
      - outputs: Folder that groups all outputs domain file + problem file + feedback file
 - old_files: Folder with the back-up of the old code
+- step_by_step_tutorial.pptx: presentation with step by step tutorial to define the domain instances in Papyrus using SysML
+- Updates MBSE-SysML translation to HDDL.pptx: presentation where I keep track of the advancement of HIST

+**In Detail Documentation**
+[TO DO] --> An initial documentation would be soon uploaded to the repository

 **Files and their Languages**
 - Papyrus Model --> uml